 9 FAM 305.4-3(I) (U) Monitoring Submitted Waiver Recommendations

 (U) Response times for ARIS waivers average 60 days but fluctuate based on ARO's workload.
 You can check on the status of a waiver request through the NIV ARIS Request window and the NIV Clearance window.
-ARO uses the ARIS waiver request form to communicate with post so you should monitor the responses in order to help facilitate the processing of the case to conclusion.
-Email alerts can be set up to notify you when post receives a response to an ARIS waiver using the ARIS menu within CCD:
+ARO uses the ARIS waiver request form to communicate with NIV Units so you should monitor the responses to help facilitate the processing of the case to conclusion.
+Email alerts can be set up to notify you when the NIV Unit receives a response to an ARIS waiver using the ARIS menu within CCD:

 (1) (U) Select the "Admissibility Review Information Service" option in CCD.

-(2) (U) Select "ARIS Email Maintenance", and enter the email address of those that you would like to receive notifications when a response for an ARIS waiver is received.
+(2) (U) Select "ARIS Email Maintenance" and enter the email address of those that you would like to receive notifications when a response for an ARIS waiver is received.
 Update the email notification distro list as officers arrive and leave the consular section.

 9 FAM 305.4-3(J) (U) Name Check Requirements